 The Home Page is a launching pad into the endless sea of knowledge.
 You can easily return to the home page at any time by clicking the Newgle logo, the "Home" button at the top of the page, or by selecting the "Home" option from your username or nickname in the upper right-hand portion of the screen.

-There are three key ways to navigate our website: the Category Drop-Downs, Coach Filter, and Search Bar.
+There are two key ways to navigate our website: Product Filter, and Search Bar.